aditi-mittal-cmu/mittal-portfolio/finalProjectPart1.md

 http://hdr.undp.org/en/indicators/101706 (United Nations Development Programme) I would be using the inequality in income dataset from this site.
 This has the information from 2010 - 2019 across countries.

 https://worldpopulationreview.com/country-rankings/gender-equality-by-country (Country ranking data) This site includes the data for each country and where they stand on the gender equality scale.

-https://www.wipo.int/global_innovation_index/en/2020/ The global innovation index measures the success of each country and
+https://www.wipo.int/global_innovation_index/en/2020/ The global innovation index measures the success of each country.

+https://www.bls.gov/cps/cpsaat11.htm This has the dataset on the number of Employed persons by detailed occupation, sex, race, and Hispanic or Latino ethnicity.
+I would be using this to show the gender gap in tech industry.

 These are some preliminary data sources that I could find, which would allow me to implement the sketches above.